 As teachers help shape children into the person they will become, they encourage them to be anything they want to be.
 At the core, though, teachers instill values that will cultivate these students to be their best selves.
 Teaching kindness is at the root.

-With both Valentine’s Day and Random Acts of Kindness Day in February, it’s the perfect time of year to remind kids that kindness isn’t just for special holidays.
-Studies have shown that when kids incorporate acts of kindness into their daily lives, they tend to be happier and more self-confident, and to have an increased sense of belonging.
+Studies have shown that when kids incorporate acts of kindness into their daily lives, their physical, emotional and mental health benefits.
+They tend to be happier, more self-confident, and have an increased sense of belonging.

-And just like those winter colds that have taken over your classroom, kindness is catchy!
+The best part—since we are quoting popular quotes—“kindness is contagious.”
 Being kind to someone usually inspires that person to be kind to others.
-So go ahead and try out some of these simple classroom activities to create a culture of kindness that lasts all year.
+So go ahead and try out some of these simple classroom activities to lay the foundation of kindness in your classroom.

 via A+ Solutions

 100 Acts of Kindness

 Celebrate kindness in your classroom by completing 100 acts of kindness!
 Use our free printable to gather some ideas of different acts and keep track as the 100 acts are completed.

 This is a simple way to acknowledge the small acts of kindness we experience each day.
 Whenever a student does or experiences an act of kindness, they write it down on a strip of construction paper and add a “link” to the chain of kindness.
 Students can try to make the chain go all the way around the classroom!